meganthadev/meal_kick_js/README.md

 MealKick!
 Frontend README

 Welcome to MealKick!

-A meal planning app where users can add and share their own recipes for meal planning, as well as comment on other's recipes, in a simple-to-use interface which makes meal planning... a real kick!
+A meal planning / recipe storing app where users can add and share their own recipes ( stretch goal - for meal planning), as well as view those recipes by category , in a simple-to-use SP interface which makes meal planning... a real kick!

 Installation Instructions: